 As you know, I’m really big on safe beauty.
 I kicked off my Ingredient of the Week series that breaks down one chemical at a time in an easy to understand way this year.
-I also have been talking about the best Beautycounter products and call out where I incorporate safe beauty products into my skincare and makeup routines regularly.
+I also have been talking about the best clean beauty products and call out where I incorporate safe beauty products into my skincare and makeup routines regularly.

 Of course, I always caveat that it’s important to make the switch to safer when it’s best for you.
 It’s a personal decision that everyone can make for themselves!
 Even I don’t have a makeup bag that’s 100% safe – most of the products that I use daily are, but safe beauty brands just haven’t found a way to create products that work as well in every category.
 At least, not that I’ve found yet!
 But keep following along and I promise to find them all eventually!

 One of the less sexy but most common personal care products is deodorant.
 I’ve been wearing natural deodorant for 6 months and am honestly, really impressed with the ones I’m talking about today.
 Brands have made leaps and bounds since I last tried to go au naturel.
 You can’t go wrong with any of them.
-However, I will say that I have a clear winner.

-Type A is my personal favorite because it doesn’t go on like a stick!
-It’s comes in a tube where you press up the cream-like product and slide it over your skin.
-If you’ve found deodorant easily irritates you, the abrasiveness of a stick deodorant may be the cause.
-I also feel like the citrus called The Visionary flavored one works the best to fed off odor.
+Type:A doesn’t go on like a stick so if you have sensitive skin this is a great option!
+It’s comes in a tube where you press up the product and slide it over your skin.
+If you’ve found natural deodorant easily irritates you, the abrasiveness of a stick deodorant may be the cause.
+I also feel like the citrus based one called The Visionary works the best to fend off odor.

 I only have 2 critiques.
 The first is that the product is a little hard in its stick form (which is also why I love Type A).
 You need to leave the stick on your skin for a few seconds to let it melt from your body warmth.
 In all honesty, I rarely spend the time doing this and I’m fine but if you have sensitive skin, you may be irritated otherwise.

 The only other thing I found which was a minor concern was stearyl alcohol.
 When I questioned Native’s ingredients on Instagram, it wasn’t so much that it was bad for you – just that it does contain this skin irritant (stearyl alcohol).
 I had quite a few people say that it irritated their skin so this makes sense especially if you’re sensitive!
 If it doesn’t irritate you, don’t worry!
 You’re good to go!
-It still ranks really low on EWGs toxicity scale.

-Brands that Didn’t Work
+Brand that Didn’t Work.

 I don’t think you can go wrong with anything above but I can’t say that for every brand unfortunately!
 I bought a sample size of Lavanila and it really did not work well on my skin.
 The stick was so hard that it ended up being too abrasive during application for me to even continue using the sample size.
 I ended up tossing it!